dhellmann/pymotw-3/source/collections/ordereddict.rst

 ===================================================================
- OrderedDict --- remember the order keys are added to a dictionary
+ OrderedDict --- Remember the Order Keys are Added to a Dictionary
 ===================================================================

 An ``OrderedDict`` is a dictionary subclass that remembers the